nms-scribe/cosmopoeia/idea.md

 * if populated.len < (count * 25):
   * count (same var as above) = (populated.len / 50).floor
   * if count == 0:
-    * report warning "The climate is too harsh and the people cannot live here, no cultures, nations, or cities can be created." -- TODO: Except, the problem could be that there's no land, or all the elevations are too high, or something else.
+    * report warning "The climate is too harsh and the people cannot live here, no cultures, nations, or cities can be created." -- NOTE: Except, the problem could be that there's no land, or all the elevations are too high, or something else.
     * list of cultures consists only of "Wildlands"
     * map cultures to tiles
     * return
   * else:
-    * report warning "Not enough populated cells for requested number of cultures." -- TODO: This should also warn about why the cells can't be populated.
+    * report warning "Not enough populated cells for requested number of cultures." -- NOTE: This should also warn about why the cells can't be populated.

 * let cultures = select_cultures(count)
 * let centers = d3.quadtree -- This seems to be some sort of graphical index thingie